-- Plastic water bottle (for island excursions and for filling with on board provided water)
+- Plastic water bottle (for island excursions and for filling with water provided on-board)

-- Waterproof watch and/or alarm clock (the program is strictly scheduled)
+- Waterproof watch and/or alarm clock (the programme is strictly scheduled)

 - Sunglasses (with a strap)

-- Extra eye glasses/ extra contact lenses with lens solution (optional)
+- Extra glasses/ extra contact lenses with lens solution (optional)